Aldepmo/Aldepmo/README.md

 - 👋 Hi, I’m @Aldepmo
 - 👀 I’m interested in become a remote software developer
-- 🌱 I’m currently learning at odin project and Microverse
+- 🌱 I’m learning at odin project and Microverse
+-   I´m currently learning at Alura Latam G6
 - 💞️ I’m looking to collaborate on global companies
 - 📫 How to reach me ...